AndresB02/AndresB02/README.md

-## Hi there I am Andres Buitrago
-I'm a Web Developer Junior👋
+## Hi there 👋 | I am Andres Buitrago | I'm a Web Developer Junior 👨‍💻
 <!--
 **AndresB02/AndresB02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.